 On Monday, a group of lawyers crowded outside the Kathua district court in Jammu, shouting “Crime Branch go back”.
 They were members of the Kathua Bar Association, trying to prevent members of the state police from filing a chargesheet before the chief judicial magistrate.
-The case in question was the rape and murder of an eight-year-old girl from the Gujjar-Bakarwal community in Rasana village in Jammu’s Kathua district.
+The case in question was the murder and alleged rape of an eight-year-old girl from the Gujjar-Bakarwal community in Rasana village in Jammu’s Kathua district.

 They also alleged that the investigation by the state police had not been fair.
 The lawyers asked for an inquiry by the Central Bureau of Investigation, echoing a demand made by the Hindu Ekta Manch, a new group formed in Kathua in January to protest against the arrests.